jonathanlinat/quake-leveldesign-starterkit/README.md

    - An `id1` directory inside the `game` directory.
    - A `maps` directory within the `id1` directory stores compiled maps.
    - A `working` directory at the root level will initially be empty.
 This directory will host `.map` files and other related files once the `ericw-tools` compiler is used.
-3. Copy the `pak0.pak` file from your original Quake game installation into the `id1` directory.
+3. Copy the `pak0.pak` and `pak1.pak` files from your original Quake game installation into the `id1` directory.

 > [!NOTE]
 > These instructions also apply to other expansions and modifications.